clj-kondo/clj-kondo/doc/hooks.md

 - `sexpr`: turns a node into a Clojure s-expression.
 Useful for analyzing concrete values.
 <!-- - `reg-keyword!`: indicates that a keyword's analysis should be mared as a definition.
 Expects the keyword node and either true or the fully-qualified call that registered it.-->
+- `tag`: returns node's tag, can be used as a dispatch function for multimethods, if you want your hook to be opened for extension.
 - `reg-finding!`: registers a finding.
 Expects a map with:
   - `:message`: the lint message
   - `:row`, `:col`, `:end-row` and `:end-col`: the location of the finding.
 These values can be derived from the metadata of a node.